Cascading 3.0 User Guide - Introduction

 Cascading as a platform allows for integration and business logic to remain decoupled until runtime so that different storage platforms can be bound to the logic on demand.
 New platforms can be leveraged during computation as business needs or infrastructure resources change.

 Cascading can be managed.
-Besides a number of core features that allow for Cascading applications to be easily operationalized, Cascading works with commercial tools (like Driven) so that applications can be monitored in real-time.
+Besides a number of core features that allow for Cascading applications to be easily operationalized, Cascading works with commercial tools so that applications can be monitored in real-time.
 Developers gain in-depth understanding of application behavior at runtime in order to improve performance and reliability.
 Operations teams that are responsible for managing business processes can easily monitor application status.

 Cascading was designed to be extensible, to behave deterministically, and to fail fast where possible.